kitewu/open-md-checker/README.md

 ]
 ```

-The js file can be placed in any location and specified by the `requires` field in the configuration.
-If it is a relative path, the current path is automatically added to form an absolute path.
+The js file can be placed in any path of the project and specified by the `requires` field in the configuration.

 ### docker